 - Some states require an individual to provide their name if asked by law enforcement.
 But even in those states, individuals are not required to answer any additional questions.

 3. Have a response plan if immigration enforcement officers show up at your worksite.
 A company-wide plan for worksite immigration enforcement can protect companies and employees and ensure that routine I-9 audits go smoothly.
 This plan can look very similar to the steps you would take if any law enforcement officer came to your worksite.
+Make sure your team knows you have a plan.

 4. Audit your employee files.
 You don’t need to keep more employee information than is required by law.
 Do not note in their files or maintain lists of employees who are DACA recipients, TPS holders, or parolees (or of their families if your benefits cover family members).
-If you do not keep this information, it will be impossible for you to hand it over to an immigration enforcement officer.
+If you do not keep this information, it will be impossible to hand it over to an immigration enforcement officer.

 5. Share KYR Information with employees.
 Educate employees on what their rights are if they encounter immigration enforcement.
 This can help employees stay calm and safe if immigration enforcement visits your worksite.
+Download our printable workplace Know Your Rights poster here.

 - Leave KYR pamphlets and other materials accessible to your employees or share links to resources.
 Consider hosting KYR info sessions with an attorney.